 Dr. Balu Balasubramania and Andal Balu of Cocoatown spoke about issues that were near and dear to my heart in their presentation.
 They spoke about the challenges facing small-scale cocoa producers and the need for those producers to be able to add value to their raw materials in order to have any meaningful economic gain.

 The artwork on the wrappers was the first thing that caught my eye.
-My son’s father is Mexican-American (Chicano) so I’ve been immerse in the culture for a long time and I do have a great appreciation for it.
+My son’s father is Mexican-American (Chicano) so I’ve been immersed in the culture for a long time and I do have a great appreciation for it.
 As soon as I saw the symbolism on the wrappers, I knew what it meant and I was drawn in.
 But then the taste!!!
 WOW!!!
 Just WOW!!!
 This has to be among the best chocolate I’ve ever had in my life.
 It was amazing.

 The Big Picture

 All in all, The 2022 DC Chocolate Festival was a great event.
 It was informative and entertaining.
-Plus, it gave vendors a much needed opportunity to get in front of consumers, an opportunity that many had not had since the pandemic.
-Along with the tastings and workshops, there were were also film showings for those who need to know more about the social and cultural landscape that drives the chocolate industry.
+Plus, it gave vendors a much-needed opportunity to get in front of consumers, an opportunity that many had not had since the pandemic.
+Along with the tastings and workshops, there were also film showings for those who need to know more about the social and cultural landscape that drives the chocolate industry.

 I have high hopes for the future of this festival.
-I hope that as the festival continues to grow we can get to have more chocolate inspired cooking demonstrations and we can see more ways that chocolate is applied in the cooking landscape.
+I hope that as the festival continues to grow we can get to have more chocolate-inspired cooking demonstrations and we can see more ways that chocolate is applied in the cooking landscape.
 I’d love to see more chocolate cake, chocolate ice cream, chocolate wine, chocolate everything.
 LOL